 - 1 batch prepared sushi rice

-- 1/2 lb sushi-grade raw salmon, or desired raw fish of choice
+- 1/2 lb sashimi-grade raw salmon or desired raw fish of choice

 - Place the seaweed on a bamboo mat, then cover the sheet of seaweed with an even layer of prepared sushi rice.
-Smooth gently with the rice paddle.
+Smooth gently with a rice paddle.

 - Layer salmon, cream cheese, and avocado on the rice, and roll it up tightly.
-Slice with a sharp knife, and enjoy with soy sauce.
+Slice with a sharp knife, and enjoy right away with soy sauce.

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.

 No instructions on HOW to roll using the bamboo mat.
 Without knowing how to roll the sushi, I can’t use this recipe.
 Please post a video or at least leave instructions.
 Thank you.